 Considering the differences between the two, you would be remiss to pass on the Bose 700, even if they are more expensive.
 The circuitry in these cans alone justifies the high price.
 The Bose 700 launched at $379, though we’ve seen some retailers drop the price down to as low as $299.
 You can purchase it in four sharp colors: Black, Luxe Silver, Soapstone, and Triple Midnight.

-On the other hand, the QC35 II offer a lot of performance at $70 less, making the purchase slightly more enticing.
+On the other hand, the QC35 II offer a lot of performance at $270, making the purchase slightly more enticing.
 We’ve seen the headphones for as low as $189.
 Color options include Black, Silver, Midnight Blue, Rose Gold, and Triple Midnight.

 Winner: Bose QC35 II

 Bose 700 vs Bose QC35 II: Design

 Fashion or function?
 That is the big decision you're making here.
 The Bose 700 are beautifully built and have a classy, ultramodern look, while the QC35 II remain a handsome set of headphones with an identical shine factor, but also better portability.
 It’s all about your preference.

 The Bose 700 are constructed of sturdy stainless steel and soft-touch plastic.
 Bose gave the extenders a very avant-garde design, placing them on the outside of the ear cups, although the track holding both pieces together feels flimsy.
 I appreciate the way the flattened buttons complement the cans' sleek form.
 Although the ear cups do swivel so you can fit the headphones into the carrying case, they don't fold down for compact storage.